Increase sensor performance and reliability for the Touch Board with shielded cable

 On the other end of the cable, you need to attach the conductor wherever you want it to connect to, for example, a crocodile clip.
 Important: do not solder the drain wire at this end of the cable.
 Once you have soldered the drain wire and connected your sensor, power up your Touch Board.
 Your Electric Paint sensor pad should still work, and touching the cable should not produce any response from the Touch Board.

 When you begin to add shielded cable into your project, you should remember a few rules of thumb.
 The shield adds capacitance to the cable, which decreases sensitivity and diminishes the signal.
 The longer the cable, the worse this effect gets.
 If you're trying to detect proximity at the end of a run of shielded cable it's going to be very difficult.
 As a general rule of thumb, three to five meters is about the most shielded cable that you're likely to be able to use for touch applications.

 You can test this effect and set up your project with our Grapher tool.
 Use the Grapher to visualize the sensor.
-Make sure to look at this tutorial to find out how to set it up.
 You can then also change the board's sensitivity to max out the performance with your shielded cable.
 But remember that decreasing the thresholds causes signal interference.
 The key to building a successful setup with these tips is experimentation and remembering that everything is a compromise.
 If you're looking for a more robust method, we'd recommend using the Interactive Wall Kit.